digidem/comapeo-core/.github/ISSUE_TEMPLATE/sprint-issue.md

 ---
 name: Sprint issue
-about: A template for features & fixes that are a planned part of a sprint
+about: A template for features & fixes that are a planned part of the digidem team's sprint
 title: ''
 labels: ''
 assignees: ''